 Fentanyl addiction help hotlines are toll-free, confidential, and available 24/7 to you if you or someone you love is struggling with addiction and are not sure what to do.
 Our experienced advisors are on the line to hear your story and help you plan your next actions.
 Let American Addiction Centers help you create a plan and find qualified Fentanyl addiction treatment suited to your personalized needs.

-*If you or a loved one are experiencing a medical emergency or symptoms of a drug overdose, dial 911 or head to your local emergency room immediately.
+American Addiction Centers offers free and confidential guidance to those suffering from addiction.
+Call our addiction hotline today at*If you or a loved one are experiencing a medical emergency or symptoms of a drug overdose, dial 911 or head to your local emergency room immediately.

 What is a Fentanyl Addiction Help Hotline?

 A Fentanyl addiction hotline is a confidential phone line offering help to those struggling to addiction to Fentanyl.
 Fentanyl is a narcotic drug under the class of opioids, used to treat pain.
 Common brand names include Duragesic, Abstral, and Subsys.
 Users or concerned loved ones can call for advice, help, and referral to treatment.
 Our addiction advisors are on the line to help you however you need.